hackersatcambridge/workshop-web-dev/.hac_workshop/notes.md

 <script type="text/javascript" src="main.js"></script>
 ```

-You may think this is very counter intuitive:
+You may think this is very counter-intuitive:

 - We are using a `script` element with `type` and `src` attributes as opposed to a `link` element with `rel` and `href` attributes, despite explaining exactly the same thing
 - This tag is not self closing, yet it doesn't contain anything